 A Case for Car Camping in New Zealand

-Taking a road trip is the best way to explore the unique landscapes of New Zealand, as you’ll be up front with nature as well as be free to create your own path.
 New Zealand’s many awe-inspiring attractions are spread out over both main islands, which means there will be lots of time spent in transit.
 Buses and domestic flights will work, but nothing compares to the freedom you’ll feel driving the coastal roads and mountain passes in your own vehicle.
 You’ll be in control of your itinerary and able to make spontaneous choices without worrying about some tour guide’s plans.

-Renting a campervan is a popular choice of vehicle for road trippers as it offers not only independent transportation around the islands, but doubles as a small house.
+Renting a campervan is a popular choice of vehicle for road trippers as it offers not only independent transportation around the islands but doubles as a small house.
 It’s a turnkey option that doesn’t require a huge amount of preparation or thinking.
 However, for some travelers it is worth considering renting a regular car instead.
-It’s a more rustic option and not as easy as a campervan, but there are many benefits that would improve both your travel experience as well as keep your travel costs in check.

 Why rent a car instead of a campervan?

 Cost: For a lot of travelers, this is an all-important consideration.
 And as is true everywhere, smaller vehicles demand smaller rental fees, and in New Zealand, the price difference between a regular sedan and a campervan is considerable.
-Don’t forget that campervans will require more fuel and hence more money to run.
+Don’t forget that campervans will require more fuel, and hence more money, to run.
 Another bummer is that smaller campervan models can’t plug into powered sites, requiring the engine for nighttime electricity usage.

 Ease: If you’ve never driven a van or if you’ve never driven on narrow, windy mountain roads, a road trip of a couple hundred kilometers might not be the best time to start doing both at once.
 With a car, you’ll have an easier time navigating around sharp curves, especially on the opposite side of the road (Americans take note!).
 When driving through any New Zealand town or city, a normal car also offers a bit of anonymity where as a bright painted campervan will scream “tourist.”
 This extra security is a nice piece-of-mind as you’ll have all of your travel possessions in the vehicle.